 - 1.1 The Regulation of Investigatory Powers Act 2000 (the Act) regulates the acquisition and disclosure of communications data from communication service providers by a number of bodies, including Local Authorities.
-It was introduced to ensure that individuals' rights are protected while also ensuring that law enforcement and security agencies have the powers they need to do their job effectively. - 1.2 Whilst the Act also regulates directed surveillance and of the use of Covert Human Intelligence Sources (CHIS), the acquisition of communications data is overseen by the Interception of Communications Commissioner (the Commissioner).
-The Commissioner does not oversee surveillance and CHIS issues.
-This policy therefore only relates to the part of the Act that is the responsibility of the Commissioner. - 1.3 This policy applies to the acquisition and disclosure of communications data from communication service providers under the Act. - 1.4 Hertfordshire County Council (we, us) is included within the Act's framework with regard to the acquisition and disclosure of communications data but only for the purpose of the prevention and detection of crime.
+It was introduced to ensure that individuals' rights are protected while also ensuring that law enforcement and security agencies have the powers they need to do their job effectively. - 1.2 Whilst the Act also regulates directed surveillance and the use of Covert Human Intelligence Sources (CHIS), overseen by the Investigatory Powers Commissioner's Office, the acquisition of communications data is managed by the National Anti-Fraud Network (NAFN) and this is therefore a separate policy. - 1.3 This policy applies to the acquisition and disclosure of communications data from communication service providers under the Act. - 1.4 Hertfordshire County Council (Council, we, us) is included within the Act's framework with regard to the acquisition and disclosure of communications data but only for the purpose of the prevention and detection of crime.
 Hertfordshire Fire and Rescue Service may access communications data about the maker of an emergency call within one hour of its termination to enable the provision of emergency assistance.
-Such access is outside the provision of the Act and therefore outside the scope of this policy - 1.5 In summary, the Act requires that when the Council undertakes the acquisition or disclosure of communication data, these activities must be authorised by a designated person when the relevant criteria are satisfied and the authorisation must be approved by a Justice of the Peace. - 1.6 For the avoidance of doubt, Local Authorities such as Hertfordshire County Council cannot apply for the content of communications nor 'intercept' communications and therefore cannot apply to listen into telephone conversations or read emails.
-Local Authorities can only apply for communications data. - 1.7 The Home Office publish a code of practice (the code) pursuant to section 71 of RIPA, for the Acquisition and Disclosure of Communications Data.
-This code applies to public authorities and the code and its principles will be followed by us.
-This policy should be read in conjunction with current guidance issued by the Home Office and the Interceptions of Communications Commissioner.
+Such access is outside the provision of the Act as it is under the Communications Act 2003 and therefore outside the scope of this policy - 1.5 In summary, the Act requires that when the Council undertakes the acquisition or disclosure of communication data, these activities must be authorised by a designated person when the relevant criteria are satisfied and the authorisation must be approved by a Justice of the Peace. - 1.6 For the avoidance of doubt, Local Authorities such as Hertfordshire County Council cannot apply for the content of communications nor 'intercept' communications and therefore cannot apply to listen into telephone conversations or read emails.
+Local Authorities can only apply for communications data (see 4. below for an explanation of 'communications data'). - 1.7 The Home Office publish a code of practice (the code) pursuant to section 71 of RIPA, for the Acquisition and Disclosure of